Tag Archives: Prayer

 A flood of questions crammed my mind: How do you silence the sobs that overtake you?
 How can you calm the waters and keep the dam from bursting from within the depths of your being?
 How do you say goodbye when someone has captured your very heart and soul?

-Nine hours later we were told, “Her heart failed when taken off bypass.”
+Nine hours later, we were told, “Her heart failed when taken off bypass.”

 My gut tightened.
 “Please, Lord.”

 We gathered in a quiet room to pray.
 I studied the faces of each family member.
 The women prayed openly as they cried out to God.
-The men, unable to trust their voices, did not open their mouths for fear of losing control.
+The men, unable to trust their voices, dare not open their mouths for fear of losing control.

 After three hours, the doctor’s assistant entered and announced, “She’s made it, but she’s not out of the woods yet.”